ME3Tweaks/ME3TweaksModManager/documentation/merge_mods.md

 - IntProperty
 - StrProperty
 - NameProperty
-- EnumProperty
+- EnumProperty - This is the same as ByteProperty(Enum).
+Pass in EnumType.Value as propertyvalue.
+Example: `FireMode.FireMode_FullAuto` for a FireMode enum
-- ObjectProperty (Does not support porting in, only relinking to existing objects.
-Pass in full instanced path as propertyvalue)
+- ObjectProperty - Does not support porting in, only relinking to existing objects.
+Pass in full instanced path as propertyvalue

 **Example:**